eddiethedean/mock-spark/PYSPARK_FUNCTION_MATRIX.md

 This matrix shows which functions and DataFrame methods are available in each PySpark version, and whether they are implemented in mock-spark.

+## Legend

+- ✅ = Available and current (or implemented in mock-spark)
+- ⚠️ = Deprecated (available but modern alternative recommended)
+- ❌ = Not available (or not implemented in mock-spark)

 ## Functions (pyspark.sql.functions)

 Total functions cataloged: 455